roninbar/ip-tcp-http/README.md

 ![en:User:Cburnett original work, colorization by en:User:Kbrose, CC BY-SA 3.0 <http://creativecommons.org/licenses/by-sa/3.0/>, via Wikimedia Commons](/images/IP_stack_connections.svg)

--   To send a message to another computer on the Internet,
+-   To send a message to another computer on the Internet, the Internet layer
-    1. Construct a _packet_, made up of
+    1. Constructs a _packet_, made up of
         1. The _IP header_, containing the IP addresses of the sender and recipient.
-        1. The actual data, or payload.
+        1. The actual data, or _payload_.
-    1. The IP software in your OS sees that the destination address is outside the local network, so
+    1. Sees that the destination address is outside the local network, so
-    1. It sends the packet, using the link layer, to the local network's gateway (e.g. your DSL router).
+    1. It sends the packet, using the link layer, to a gateway (e.g. your DSL router).
     1. Your DSL router sends the packet to your ISP's server.
     1. The server uses a _routing table_ to decide which neighboring router is closest to the packet's intended destination.
     1. It uses the link layer to send it to that router (the next _hop_).